Average Weather in Kuressaare Estonia

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 Colder, drier snow tends to be on the higher end of that range and warmer, wetter snow on the lower end.

-As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day in the year.
+As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
 Kuressaare experiences some seasonal variation in monthly liquid-equivalent snowfall.

 The snowy period of the year lasts for 4.4 months, from November 15 to March 26, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
 The most snow falls during the 31 days centered around December 25, with an average total liquid-equivalent accumulation of 0.3 inches.